Local partnership work with an international focus

 Assistant Professor of Government

-Mara Suttman-Lea hails from the Midwest, growing up in Leland, Michigan, and earning her undergraduate and graduate degrees in Chicago, Illinois.
+Mara Suttmann-Lea hails from the Midwest, growing up in Leland, Michigan, and earning her undergraduate and graduate degrees in Chicago, Illinois.
 She studies American politics, and is primarily interested in the relationship between election laws, political parties and campaigns, and political participation.
 Her research aims to develop concrete ways to improve the electoral process and increase access to participation in politics, particularly for vulnerable populations.

 Associate Director, Holleran Center for Community Action and Public Policy